11k/dockerstiny/README.md

 * [mkcert](https://github.com/FiloSottile/mkcert)

 ## Instructions
 1. Download/install the requirements above.
+If using Linux on WSL2, mkcert must be installed on Windows.
+See the additional Windows mkcert instructions below.
 2. Clone this repo.
 ```
 git clone https://github.com/11k/dockerstiny.git